Manage Schemas in Confluent Cloud

 Tip

 When the compatibility mode is set to Backward Compatibility, you must provide a default for the new field.
 This ensures that consumer applications can read both older messages written to the Version 1 schema (with only a name field) and new messages constructed per the Version 2 schema (with name and region fields).
 For messages that match the Version 1 schema and only have values for name, region is left empty.
-To learn more, see Passing Compatibility Checks in the Confluent Cloud Schema Registry Tutorial.
+To learn more, see Passing compatibility checks in the Confluent Cloud Schema Registry Tutorial Tutorial.

 7. Click Save.